 Measurement-Based Treatment to Target

-Using clinical outcome measures is a relatively new idea in the world of behavioral health but has been used in other areas of health care for decades.
-Every time a patient visits a primary care clinic someone takes their blood pressure.
-Increasingly, primary care practices and some behavioral health organizations are using this same principle to screen for the most common behavioral health conditions, like depression and anxiety.
+Using clinical outcome measures is a relatively new idea in the world of behavioral health yet has been in other areas of health care for decades.
+Every time a patient visits a primary care clinic, someone takes their blood pressure.
+Increasingly, primary care practices and some behavioral health organizations are using this same principle to screen for the most common behavioral health conditions such as depression or anxiety.

 There are a variety of well validated measures that can help identify behavioral health conditions and some track treatment progress over time.
+The Meadows Mental Health Policy Institute published a comprehensive report outlining a set of validated outcome measures for mental health and substance use conditions.
 These measures can play an important role in identifying people who may not otherwise be recognized as needing care for a behavioral health condition.
 However, their most important role is measuring the effect of treatment on symptoms.
 Once a patient has been identified as having a behavioral health condition and has started treatment for that condition, it’s very important to re-measure the symptoms at each contact so that the treating provider has specific information about whether or not symptoms are improving and which symptoms are or are not improving.

 Some people are concerned that the concept of measuring mental health with a validated rating instrument invalidates the patient’s feelings or experience or disregards the complexity of the patient’s story.
 These measures are an important piece of information about the patient but are not meant to represent the entire clinical picture of the patient, nor are they meant to replace the clinical judgment of the provider.
 They are an important tool to assist the clinician and the patient with identification of the specific symptoms causing difficulty for the patient and how well those symptoms respond to treatment over time.